How We Helped Andy and Sarah Prepare for Retirement

-I am sharing this short story because I think the term "financial planning" is too abstract and has become almost meaningless.
+I am sharing this short story because I think the term “financial planning” is very abstract and doesn't capture what you actually receive from working with a financial planner.

 Hopefully, this example will shed some light on the type of work financial planners actually do.
 This story is a hypothetical because all of our client conversations are confidential.